 Educate Your Team on Agile Marketing

-This is where things go wrong right away.
+This is where things go wrong immediately.
 A CMO or marketing leader will announce “we’re going agile.”
 Great.
 What does that mean?
 Why are we doing this?
 How do I fit in?
 What the heck is agile marketing?
 Before rushing forward, take a step back and educate your team by doing the following:

 - Run an info session on agile marketing.
 Start with the Agile Marketing Manifesto.
 If your team gets on board with this, you’re well on your way.